Cancellier27/Git-API-search/README.md

 export const GITHUB_TOKEN: string = <your git token>
 ```

-5. If you do not have a token, you can still run it, buy will need to modify a few lines:
+5. If you do not have a token, you can still run it, buy will need to modify a few lines.
+By doing this you will be limited to only 60 API calls per hour
 ```bash
   //Remove the first line from the index.ts file, the import token statement:
     import {GITHUB_TOKEN} from "./token.js"